SalzingerJ/SISR_enhanced/README.md

-# Adapting the Largest Sentinel-2 and NAIP Dataset for Single-Input Super-Resolution with Near-Infrared Band Integration
+# Better Data for Satellite Super Resolution

 This work utilizes the S2_NAIP dataset from the paper _Zooming Out on Zooming In: Advancing Super-Resolution for Remote Sensing_ ([link](https://github.com/allenai/satlas-super-resolution)).
 We gratefully acknowledge their contributions.